arstream/Network-Programming-with-Go/templates/conditional_statements.md

 # Conclusion

 The Go template package is useful for certain kinds of text transformations involving inserting values of objects.
-It does not have the power of, say, regular expressions, but is faster and in many cases will be easier to use than regular expressions
+It does not have the power of, say, regular expressions, but is faster and in many cases will be easier to use than regular expressions.